 Digital eye strain is normal from our constant use of phones and computers.
 General eye strain from our activities may cause tension headaches.
 These problems go away from taking a break from such activities.

 Glaucoma and astigmatism may be the cause of these frequent headaches and tension.
 Keep a journal of these incidents to understand if they’re simply from screens or a real problem.

 5. Irritated Eyes

 Red and itchy eyes may be from simple things like allergies or foreign objects.
 The eye will take care of these problems.
-Else, allergy medications and eye drops will work fine.
+Otherwise, allergy medications and eye drops will work fine.

 The problem begins if these are too frequent.
-See an Atlanta eye doctor if redness and irritation persists.
-Also, if you begin seeing floaters and flashes (as discussed above).
+See an Atlanta eye doctor if redness and irritation persists or if you begin seeing floaters and flashes (as discussed above).